merklejerk/flex-contract/README.md

 ### Past Events
 Past events can be retrieved by calling a method on the contract instance sharing the same name as the event.
 Arguments passed into the method will filter results to only those whose arguments match.
+You may also omit arguments or pass them as null to match any value.
 Event objects follow the format defined in [receipt objects](#the-event-object).

 The range of blocks to search for events can be set through the `fromBlock` and